-Now when you open your Today view, you'll see your scheduled tasks along with how many pomodoros each will take.
-Drag and drop your tasks to reflect the order you'll work on them.
+Now, when you open your Today view, you'll see your scheduled tasks and how many pomodoros each will take.
+Drag and drop your tasks to reflect the order in which you'll work on them.

 You may want to add tasks you do every day — or even multiple times a day — as recurring tasks.
 For example, you might have a task called "Get to inbox zero" scheduled for "every weekday".
 Here's how to add recurring due dates in Todoist.